toddb/showdown/test/extensions/tabs/twotabs.md

 |--
 ^^ Heading
-this is some code
+this is some more code

-^^ Another Heading
+^^ AnotherHeading
 *bold*

 --|